Reading Comprehension is one topic which commonly appears in the English language or the verbal ability section of all major Government exams.

 Answer: (2) A subsidiary of a Chicago Firm

-Aspirants looking for a few more sample questions for the reading comprehension part can download the PDF given below:
+Aspirants looking for a few more sample questions for the reading comprehension section can download the PDF given below:

-Few other preparation links have been given below for your reference:
+A few other preparation links have been given below, for your reference:

 |Active and Passive Voice Rules||Synonyms & Antonyms||One Word Substitution|